NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   NOTE: At the time of writing this, I've had issues with setting undead fortitude to 'Quick Saves'.
 Hoping that will be fixed in upcoming versions.
     - Auto adjust templates to 5e grids --> No Template Scaling
+    - Compute cover on target --> Center Point Vision (Foundry Vision)
+    - Consider intervening tokens as half cover --> Disabled
+    - Hide GM info from cover report --> Enabled
     - Wild magic auto-detect --> Enabled
-    - MORE surges (homebrew) --> Enabled
     - Wild magic feature name --> Wild Magic Surge
     - Wild magic surge table name --> Wild Magic Surges
+    - Tides of chaos feature name --> Tides of Chaos
-    - Blind table draw --> Enabled
+    - Hide wild magic from players --> Enabled
     - Reaction status automation --> Apply and Remove
     - Reaction status name --> Reactionless (NOTE: You must enable [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt/) and create a custom status in the Condition Lab with the same name in order to use this feature.)
     - Start of turn legendary action reset --> Enabled
     - Automatically roll any uncharged abilities with a d6 recharge --> Enabled
-    - Great wound table --> \*empty\*
-    - Great wound --> Disabled
     - Auto proficiency --> Enabled
     - Automatic regeneration --> Enabled
     - Undead fortitude --> Advanced Saves (NOTE: Will change to 'Quick Saves' once fixed)
-    - Debugging --> Disabled
+    - Great wound --> Disabled
+    - Great wound name replacement --> Great Wound
+    - Great wound table --> \*empty\*
+    - Open wound feature name --> Open Wound
     - Open wound - death saves --> Disabled
     - Open wound - crits --> 0
     - Open wound - HP at 0 --> Disabled
+    - Open wound - HP at 0 from a great wound --> Disabled
     - Open wound table --> \*empty\*
+    - Debugging --> Disabled
 - [DnDBeyond Character Sheet for 5e](https://foundryvtt.com/packages/dndbeyond-character-sheet/) - Adds a character sheet that mimics the style of
   D&DBeyond.
 I personally prefer the look and feel of [Compact DnDBeyond 5e Character Sheet](https://foundryvtt.com/packages/compact-beyond-5e-sheet/), but they are both very similar.
-- [Dungeondraft Importer](https://foundryvtt.com/packages/dd-import/) - Adds a button at the bottom of the Scenes tab that allows you to import .dd2vtt files as scenes.
-If you make your maps with [Dungeondraft](https://dungeondraft.net/) (which I highly recommend, especially with the
-  [Forgotten Adventures](https://www.patreon.com/forgottenadventures) assets), this module will save you hours of prep work.

-  NOTE: I usually keep this disabled until I need to import something.
-    - Openable windows --> Disabled
 - [Dynamic Active Effects](https://foundryvtt.com/packages/dae/) - The successor to the old [Dynamic Effects](https://foundryvtt.com/packages/dynamiceffects/) module, this acts as a bridge between the new Active Effects system implemented in
   Foundry 0.7.x and the DnD5e system.
 This will allow you to do multiple things, including calculating AC, adding bonuses to attacks, applying certain spells